 5. I have a lingering question: Are we getting any closer to “association management” being a profession?

 There are many who fall into the roles from other professions or through their own professional affiliations.
 Where are the graduates of Bachelors of Business in Association & NFP Management in our executive ranks?

 With more than 20 years in association management, I am stoked to talk to people who see the opportunity to leverage my experience and that of my Aptify team, many of whom have extensive association experience.
 From Culture by Design and change management to the future of engagement, there is a lot we can talk about to further advance association success.

 About Robert Barnes

 Born in PNG, a misspent youth growing up in Darwin and his first job in an association at age 19 prepared Robert well for the wonder that is a career in association management.
-Sure, he never really got to use his journalism degree professionally, but his MBA gets quite a workout now that he has his first job on “the Dark Side,” supporting associations from the association management software perspective.
-Changing the world one client mission at a time is Aptify’s Core Purpose, and with Robert Barnes as its Asia Pacific director, Aptify is taking off.
-Under Robert’s guidance, Aptify Australasia has grown from 1 to a team of 11 in the Sydney office in just 18 months.
+Sure, he never really got to use his journalism degree professionally, but his MBA gets quite a workout now that he has a job on “the Dark Side,” supporting associations from the association management software perspective.
+Changing the world one client mission at a time is Aptify’s Core Purpose, and with Robert Barnes as its Asia Pacific director, Aptify took off.
+Under Robert’s guidance, Aptify Australasia grew from 1 to a team of 11 in the Sydney office in just 18 months.